Easy search categories by area & cuisine

 Noble Rot Soho / upstairs dining room

-We’re taken through to the elegant upstairs dining room with its smart candlelit bistrot sensibility, all dark wood and claret, with depth offered by Soho at night triptychs on the facing walls.
+We’re taken through to the elegant upstairs dining room with its smart candlelit bistrot sensibility, all dark wood and claret, with depth provided by Soho at night triptychs on facing walls.
 A backboard touts wines from £28 up to £126 for a 125ml glass; they also do 75ml pours, although that’s still well beyond this penny pincher.

 Roquefor custard & endive